Omar Mateen: Investigation into claims

 On June 25, The New York Times reported that after exhaustive investigation with help from the FBI, the gay dating network Adam4Adam concluded that Mateen had never used its app.
 With regard to reports of Mateen using it and other dating sites and apps for gay men, an Adam4Adam spokesman said, "I think it was a hoax."
-Furthermore, the article stated that after 500 interviews, the FBI had not found any evidence of homosexuality "through (Mateen's) web searches, emails or other electronic data."
-The FBI, however, "has found evidence that Mateen was cheating on his wife with other women."
+The article stated that after 500 interviews, the FBI had not found any evidence of homosexuality "through (Mateen's) web searches, emails or other electronic data."
+The FBI reported that they had "found evidence that Mateen was cheating on his wife with other women."

 Alleged links to terrorist groups

 The FBI investigated Mateen in May 2013 after he made "inflammatory" remarks while working as a security guard.
-Mateen had told his coworkers that his family was linked to al-Qaeda and that he had joined Hezbollah, both rivals of the Islamic State of Iraq and the Levant (ISIL) and of one another.
-Mateen pledged allegiance to ISIL during his 2016 shooting.
+Mateen had told his coworkers that his family was linked to al-Qaeda and that he had joined Hezbollah, both rivals of the Islamic State (IS) and of one another.
+Mateen pledged allegiance to IS during his 2016 shooting.
 FBI Director James Comey commented on the contradictions within Mateen's statements.
-The FBI interviewed Mateen twice after opening an investigation; in these interviews, Mateen admitted to making the statements but "explained that he said them in anger because his co-workers were teasing him."
-After 10 months, the investigation was closed and Mateen determined not to be a threat.
+The FBI interviewed Mateen twice after opening the investigation; in these interviews, Mateen admitted to making the statements but "explained that he said them in anger because his co-workers were teasing him."
+After ten months, the investigation was closed and Mateen determined not to be a threat.
 Mateen had been placed on a terrorist watch list while the investigation was under way, but he was removed from it afterwards.
 Mateen came to the FBI's attention again in July 2014, when he was linked to Moner Mohammad Abu Salha, an American who had traveled to Syria and committed a suicide bombing in late May 2014.
 The two had been acquainted and "attended the same mosque."
 The investigation continued, but focused on Abu Salha rather than Mateen, law-enforcement officials told The Wall Street Journal.

-U.S. Representative Adam Schiff, the ranking Democratic member of the House Intelligence Committee, said that according to the Department of Homeland Security, Mateen had pledged allegiance to ISIL, though analysts noted that "at this point, it's anyone's guess as to how involved Omar Mateen was with either Al Qaeda or ISIL."
-Mateen had also pledged support for a suicide bomber who claimed to represent the al-Nusra Front, a Syrian branch of al-Qaeda and an opponent of ISIL.
+U.S. Representative Adam Schiff, the ranking Democratic member of the House Intelligence Committee, said that according to the Department of Homeland Security, Mateen had pledged allegiance to IS, though analysts noted that "at this point, it's anyone's guess as to how involved Omar Mateen was with either Al Qaeda or IS."
+Mateen had also pledged support for a suicide bomber who claimed to represent the al-Nusra Front, a Syrian branch of al-Qaeda and an opponent of IS.
 After Mateen's attack, the FBI determined his computer had been used to watch extremist videos, including beheadings, and "to seek information on Islamic State."
 His wife knew he watched the jihadist videos, "but she did not think much of it because the F.B.I. seemed to have cleared him."
-A survivor of the shooting said Mateen talked about wanting the United States to "stop bombing my country" and confirmed that Mateen pledged allegiance to ISIL.
+A survivor of the shooting said Mateen talked about wanting the United States to "stop bombing my country" and confirmed that Mateen pledged allegiance to IS.